-Area RPS level (high medium low) Comment Climate impact R = High P= High S = Medium The Nordic Swan Ecolabel contributes to reduced climate gas emissions through different pathways: reduced energy use, specific climate requirements for materials with high climate impact (cement, steel and aluminium), transition from fossil to sustainable energy, renewable raw materials and reduced waste.
+Area RPS level (high- medium-low) Comment Climate impact R= High P= High S= Medium The Nordic Swan Ecolabel contributes to reduced climate gas emissions through different pathways: reduced energy use, specific climate requirements for materials with high climate impact (cement, steel and aluminium), transition from fossil to sustainable energy, renewable raw materials and reduced waste.
 Furthermore, Nordic Ecolabel sets a requirement to produce a climate calculation for the building, leading to increased attention to the critical parts of materials and constructions in relation to the climate footprint.
-Warehouse buildings have been found to have potential and steerability to set mandatory requirements for climate adaptation.
-Circular economy R = High P = High S = Medium The construction sector produces a large amount of construction waste and consumes a lot of resources.
+Circular economy R= High P= High S= Medium The construction sector produces a large amount of construction waste and consumes a lot of resources.
 When possible, materials should stay in closed loops and be reused or recycled into new construction products instead of ending up as waste.
 The Nordic Ecolabel focuses on setting requirements so that virgin materials of today can be reused or recycled in the future.
 This is ensured, for instance, through strict chemicals requirements that minimise harmful substances in construction materials and waste.
-Furthermore, requirements are set in order to increase the demand for secondary materials in the current market.
-Warehouse buildings have been found to have potential and steerability to set mandatory requirements for design for disassembly.
-Building's energy demand R = High P = High S = Medium From a life cycle perspective, the user phase of the building is critical in relation to the building's total energy demand.
+Furthermore, requirements are set in order to increase the demand for secondary materials in the current market Building's energy demand R= High P= High S= Medium From a life cycle perspective, the user phase of the building is critical in relation to the building's total energy demand.
 The Nordic Ecolabel sets strict requirements to lower the energy demand of the building across its entire lifetime.
-In the case of warehouse buildings, it is furthermore required to install solar PV on the roofs.
-Chemical products and construction products R = High P = High S = Medium Chemicals that are hazardous to health and the environment are found in many construction products and chemical products.
+Chemical products and construction products R= High P= High S= Medium Chemicals that are hazardous to health and the environment are found in many construction products and chemical products.
 In many cases, environmentally friendly alternatives are available, where the content of hazardous substances has been limited or completely phased out.
 Through its requirements for chemical content in materials and products, Nordic Ecolabelling contributes to the use of chemicals that are less damaging to health and the environment.
-Indoor environment R = High P = Medium S = Medium We spend a large part of our time in our homes and educational buildings.
+Indoor environment R= High P= Medium S= Medium We spend a large part of our time in our homes and educational buildings.
 A Nordic Swan Ecolabel building contributes to a good indoor environment and good health.
 Identified indoor environmental factors that are critical for achieving a good indoor environment are: acoustics, daylight and moisture prevention control and radon.

-In warehouses sections of buildings there is low RPS for daylight, overheating and acoustics.
-Biodiversity R = High P = Medium S = Medium Nordic Ecolabel aims to protect and preserve the existing biodiversity at the construction site.
+Biodiversity R = High P= medium Nordic Ecolabel aims to protect and preserve the existing biodiversity at the construction site.
 Where possible, measures are taken to improve biodiversity in relation to the construction projects.
+S= meaium